 You can take simple steps to protect your child from exploitation and child abuse, as well as prevent child abuse in your neighborhood or community.
+The goal is to provide safe, stable, nurturing relationships for children.
 For example:

 - Don't respond in anger.
 If you feel overwhelmed or out of control, take a break.
 Don't take out your anger on your child.
 Talk with your doctor or therapist about ways you can learn to cope with stress and better interact with your child.

 - Teach your child how to stay safe online.
-Place the computer in a common area of your home.
+Put the computer in a common area of your home, not the child's bedroom.
 Use the parental controls to restrict the types of websites your child can visit, and check your child's privacy settings on social networking sites.
 Consider it a red flag if your child is secretive about online activities.
-Cover ground rules, such as not sharing personal information, not responding to inappropriate, hurtful or frightening messages, not sharing photos or videos online, and not arranging to meet an online contact in person without your permission.
+Cover ground rules, such as not sharing personal information; not responding to inappropriate, hurtful or frightening messages; and not arranging to meet an online contact in person without your permission.
 Tell your child to let you know if an unknown person makes contact through a social networking site.
 Report online harassment or inappropriate senders to your service provider and to local authorities, if necessary.

 - Reach out.
-Meet the families in your neighborhood, including both parents and children.
+Meet the families in your neighborhood, including parents and children.
 Consider joining a parent support group so you have an appropriate place to vent your frustrations.
+Develop a network of supportive family and friends.
 If a friend or neighbor seems to be struggling, offer to baby-sit or help in another way.